nimbix/jarvice-helm/Troubleshooting.md

 #### Check kubernetes node labels and taints

-If `kubectl describe` of JARVICE system pods shows that kubernetes is unable find any nodes to place the pods on due to node taints, please review the section on
+If `kubectl describe` of JARVICE system pods shows that kubernetes is unable find any nodes to place pods on due to node taints, please review the section on
 [Node taints and pod tolerations](README.md#node-taints-and-pod-tolerations)

 #### Insufficient resources available

-If `kubectl describe` of JARVICE system pods shows that kubernetes is unable find any nodes to place the pods on due to insufficient memory or CPU resources, it will be necessary to add another node to the kubernetes cluster for `jarvice-system` pods.
+If `kubectl describe` of JARVICE system pods shows that kubernetes is unable find any nodes to place pods on due to insufficient memory or CPU resources, it will be necessary to add another node to the kubernetes cluster for `jarvice-system` pods.
 This could entail adding more physical/virtual nodes and/or modifying taints on nodes already joined to the cluster.

-The solution is to add more capacity to the cluster and/or to review the section on
-[Node taints and pod tolerations](README.md#node-taints-and-pod-tolerations)
+If modifying taints on already existing nodes, please review the section on [Node taints and pod tolerations](README.md#node-taints-and-pod-tolerations)